onetep-devel/documentation/performance.rst

     Setting to ``F`` will reduce memory use, particularly on the GPU.
 When running on CPU, you should be using ``F`` anyway, as there will likely be no performance gain from using ``T``.
 On GPUs ``T`` should be faster.
     The default is ``T`` when running on a GPU, and ``F`` otherwise.
+  - ``gpu_fft_scheme BATCHED/THREADED`` (since v8.2.0) -- which controls how FFTs are done on the GPU (and thus has no bearing on any CPU-only calculations).
+In ``THREADED`` mode (default) every OpenMP thread issues FFTs to the GPU.
+    In ``BATCHED`` mode only the master OpenMP thread issues FFTs to the GPU, but using a batched-FFT API.
+    Benchmarks show that performance is near-identical between these two approaches (at least in 2026, on A100 and GH200 cards), but ``BATCHED`` requires less memory.
+You might want to give it a go if you are running out of memory, particularly GPU memory.
+However, this approach has not been tested as thoroughly as ``THREADED``.

 Remaining options
 -----------------